Monday, December 23, 2024

 However, import possibilities are also not unlimited, warns Mikhail Gonchar.

 “The energy system operates in an integral mode.
-There was no collapse, but there is little joy in this, because if the shocks continue, and this is most likely the case, we will find ourselves in a state of shortage, which will manifest itself in rolling blackouts - that is, there will be an hourly supply of electricity, says the expert.
-“As the hot period approaches, energy consumption will increase, and the presence of energy shortage will entail a number of consequences in the form of, for example, interruptions in water supply.”
+There was no collapse, but there is little joy in this, because if the shocks continue, and this is most likely the case, we will find ourselves in a state of shortage, which will manifest itself in rolling blackouts - that is, there will be an hourly supply of electricity, the expert says.
+“As the hot period approaches, energy consumption will increase, and the presence of energy shortages will entail a number of consequences in the form of, for example, interruptions in water supply.”

 With the onset of the autumn-winter period, these problems will only worsen, since they will also be added to the likelihood of interruptions in the supply of heat to homes/